 What is Acupuncture?

-Acupuncture is the placing of very fine needles at particular points on the body, with the intention of improving the health of the patient.
+Acupuncture is the placing of very fine needles at particular points on the body, with the intention of improving the health of the client.
+Bringing balance, and harmony.
+Assisting our wellbeing and resilience.

 Traditional Acupuncture is based on the idea that life-energy or chi runs all through the body.
-When chi runs strongly and smoothly, you feel energetic, enthusiastic and able to cope with life’s challenges.
-When chi becomes blocked, you may experience fatigue, pain, low mood and a lack of resilience.
-Chi can become blocked by injury, stress, overwork, poor diet, lack of exercise and all manner of normal, day-to-day events.
+When our energy runs strongly and smoothly, we feel energetic, enthusiastic and able to cope with life’s challenges.
+When we become blocked, we may experience fatigue, pain, low mood and a lack of resilience.
+Our energy can become blocked by injury, stress, overwork, poor diet, trauma, lack of exercise and all manner of normal, day-to-day events.

 How can Acupuncture be made more affordable?